MissVeronica/um-conflict-remover/README.md

 # UM Conflict Remover
-Extension to Ultimate Member to exclude conflicting scripts and styles from UM backend and frontend pages and Pages/Page IDs.
+Extension to Ultimate Member to exclude conflicting scripts and styles from UM backend and frontend pages and Pages/Page IDs and an option to dequeue UM select2 scripts.

 ## Settings
 UM Settings -> Access -> Other